Martan03/TrackmaniaRecords/README.md

 ![image](https://user-images.githubusercontent.com/46300167/211412262-6d2c8801-a53a-42ff-8718-a50168c0333c.png)

 Last page on this website is Statistics.
-Currently there is just my statistic and that is number of records hold by each player.
+Currently there is just one statistic and that is number of records hold by each player.
 I'd like to add more statistics though.

 ## Links